 - 1. Labeling reduces and limits the perception of a person's ability to demonstrate a full range of behaviors. - 2.
 Labeling provides an excuse for behaviors that are situationally ineffective. - 3.
 Labeling encourages uncomplimentary stereotyping that breaks down trust.

 PROFILE BAR GRAPH

-The results of your selections are shown in the following bar graph.
-The Bar Graph shows the strength of each behavior pattern relative to others, based upon the selections you made.
+The results of the selections you made are shown in the following bar graph.
+The graph reveals your preferences related to the four behavior patterns.

 YOUR STYLE COMBINATIONS